Southern California city council gives a key approval for Disneyland expansion plan

 Disney would spend at least $1.9 billion over the next decade to transform its 490-acre (488-hectare) campus in densely-populated Southern California.
 It would be the biggest expansion of Disney's Southern California theme parks in decades, aiming to create more immersive experiences for guests.
 Disney would also be required to spend tens of millions of dollars on street improvements, affordable housing and other infrastructure in the city.

-The council unanimously approved the project at the end of an eight-hour meeting that began Tuesday evening, the Orange County Register reported.
+The council unanimously approved the project early Wednesday at the end of an hourslong meeting that began Tuesday evening.
 A second council vote for final approval of Disney's plan is required in May.

 The plan wouldn’t expand Disney’s footprint in tourism-dependent Anaheim but would help it add rides and entertainment by letting the company relocate parking to a new multi-story structure and redevelop the massive lot, as well as make other changes to how it uses its properties.

-Disneyland, Disney California Adventure and the Downtown Disney shopping area are surrounded by freeways and residential areas in the city 30 miles (48 kilometers) southeast of Los Angeles, so the company sees the plan as vital to being able to continue to create sizable new attractions.
+Disneyland, Disney California Adventure and the Downtown Disney shopping area are surrounded by freeways and residential areas in the city 30 miles (48 kilometers) southeast of Los Angeles, so the company sees the plan as vital to creating to continue to create sizable new attractions.

-A significant share of public testimony to the city council focused on Disney's plans to buy a public street near the theme park and turn it into a pedestrian walkway as well as its intention to add a crosswalk on another neighboring street.
+“We are thrilled that the City of Anaheim has agreed to work together on this legacy project," Disneyland Resort President Ken Potrock said in a statement, adding the company awaits the final vote in May.
+"We look forward to our bright future together!”

-“No change or project is perfect.
-But in this case, the gives I believe outweigh the takes,” he said.
-Martindale added that Disney conducted community outreach about its expansion plans for three years.
+A significant share of public testimony to the city council focused on Disney's plans to buy a public street near the theme park and turn it into a pedestrian walkway and its intention to add a crosswalk on another neighboring street.

-Another neighbor, Cassandra Taylor, said she looks forward to the new rides the expansion will bring.
-But she's concerned about Disney's plans to privatize a city street, adding she first heard of the idea last month in a newspaper article even though she had attended two Disney informational presentations.
+Resident Cassandra Taylor said she looks forward to the new rides the expansion will bring but is concerned about Disney's plans to privatize a city street, adding she first heard of the idea last month in a newspaper article even though she had attended two informational presentations.

 “They might have a pedestrian walkway planned now, but once it is theirs, they could just as easily remove it,” Taylor said.
 “It will be theirs and theirs entirely.
 Voters will have no say in its future use.”